Client: Private Home

+Art has never been so personal.
 A stunning digital data-sculpture spans 4-floors in a luxury chalet home.
-Our Austrian client asked Fusion to create a unique, innovative statement piece for the 4-floor video wall in his new chalet home – an abstract, personalized piece that would feel integrated in the architectural space while suiting the family’s eclectic personal tastes.
-Unique in the world, this home video wall is an astounding piece of living art.
+Our Austrian client asked Fusion to create a unique, innovative statement piece for the 4-floor high video wall in his new chalet home – an abstract, personalized piece that would feel integrated in the architectural space while suiting the family’s eclectic personal tastes.
+Unique in the world, this home video wall is an astounding piece of living sculpture.

 Designed as a 3D anamorphic illusion, maximizing a sense of texture and dimension, high resolution fluid simulations inside a digital frame that replicates materials in the home interior.
 The simulation interacts with the digital frame, deepening a sense of realism.
 The forces causing flow are driven by the heartbeat patterns (EKG) of the client’s family.
 The fluid system is colored using an image projected onto the particles, but each of the 60 million particles also diffuses and mixes their color with neighbor particles, so the color patterning evolves, and is dependent on the EKG-driven forces, making this their giant personalized data sculpture.

 Fusion created 3 versions in warm, neutral and cool color palettes, to emit light depending on the mood in the space.